 Access the Microsoft Academic Graph

-- For lightweight use and trial, please use the Microsoft Cognitive Services Academic Knowledge API available through Cognitive Services Labs.
+For demonstration and lightweight usage scenarios, we provide the Microsoft Cognitive Services Academic Knowledge API available through Cognitive Services Labs.
 While API use is free, this method limits the number of API calls per month and amount of data per call.

 Azure resources are available